-\paragraph{Instance table.} A straightforward way to assign weights at the instance level is to maintain a lookup table, where each training sample $x$ is associated with a learnable weight $\alpha_x$.
-In this formulation, the number of parameters is equal to the number of training samples.
-The key advantage of this approach is its ability to fully exploit the potential of each individual example, often yielding strong results even on relatively small datasets (see experiments).
-To prevent extreme values, we apply a clipping function that constrains all weights within a fixed range; any value outside this interval is automatically projected to its boundary.
+\paragraph{Instance Table.} A straightforward way to assign weights at the instance level is to maintain a lookup table, where each training example $x \in \mathcal{D}_{tr}$ is associated with a learnable scalar weight $\alpha_x$.
+Formally, the instance-level weighted loss can be written as

-\paragraph{Instance net.} An alternative strategy is to parameterize the instance weight via a lightweight network.
-Specifically, we append a small MLP after the final layer of the PRM, which dynamically predicts a weight for each input based on its representation.
-Unlike Instance Table, this approach has a fixed number of parameters regardless of the dataset size (typically far fewer than the number of samples), making it both scalable and generalizable.
-To ensure stability, we apply a sigmoid activation at the MLP output, keeping the predicted weights within a normalized range.
+where $\ell(\cdot)$ is a step-wise cross-entropy loss.
+In this formulation, the number of parameters in $\alpha$ equals the number of training samples.
+This design allows maximum flexibility by fully exploiting the contribution of each example, often yielding strong performance even with relatively small datasets (see experiments).
+To avoid extreme values, we apply a clipping function